Rensselaer Polytechnic Institute: NROTC

 RPI Naval Reserve Officers Training Corps is an officer accession program hosted at RPI with the goal of developing Midshipmen into commissioned officers into the United States Navy and Marine Corps.
 The unit consists of students from RPI as well as Union College.
 The program was officially started at RPI in September 1941, just a few months before the US involvement in WWII.
 RPI NROTC was part of the V-12 training program that was aimed at increasing the number of total commissioned officers during WWII.
 It focused on developing officers for the military specializing in technical degrees such as engineering, medicine, and foreign languages.
 The RPI class of 1945 had a large majority of its student body in the NROTC program with around 70% of the 932 students.

 Since 1926, over 75 Naval Officers have attained flag officer rank with a degree from RPI.
 Besides the US Naval Academy, this is the largest number of flag officers produced from one single institute.
-RPI NROTC is home to several notable alumni including NASA Astronaut CDR Reid Wiseman and RDML Lewis Combs.
+RPI NROTC is home to several notable alumni including NASA Astronaut Reid Wiseman and RDML Lewis Combs.
 RDML Combs is the founder of the Navy Construction Battalion, commonly referred to as the "Seabees," which plays a crucial role in creating forward deployed bases as well as humanitarian efforts to bring fresh water to underdeveloped communities.